spacebeam/research/site/content/about.md

 Shaos HPC Linux is a [nonsense.ws](https://nonsense.ws) sponsored project.
 Our primary user base is within the high-performance computing community.
 However, our users come from a wide variety of industries.

-**Our Mission**: Driven by [nonsense.ws](https://nonsense.ws) we focus on experimental research facilities, [shaos.ws](https://shaos.ws) provides a world class workspace environment for creative research and distributed high-performance computing.
+**Our Mission**: Driven by [nonsense.ws](https://nonsense.ws) we focus on experimental research facilities, [shaos.ws](https://shaos.ws) provides a professional workspace environment for creative research and distributed high-performance computing.

 **Our Goal**: Provide a stable, scalable, and extensible distributed workspace environment for kids of all ages.